 Escape The End-of-Summer Blues

-We just crossed into September, which is a bittersweet milestone every year: while the days are getting shorter and the nights are a little bit chillier with every passing week, this month also means that we are in the home stretch before the kickoff into the film festival.
+We're getting to the end of September, which is a bittersweet milestone every year: while the days are getting shorter and the nights are a little bit chillier with every passing week, this month also means that we are in the midst of the film festival.
 We know it can be hard to leave summer behind, so here are a few film recommendations to keep you in vacation mode for a little while longer.

-Next we dive into a film that's a bit more risqué - the aptly-named A SWINGERS WEEKEND.
+Next up we've got a film that's a bit more risqué - the aptly-named A SWINGERS WEEKEND (plays on Wednesday and Friday – tickets still available).
 Join our protagonists, Lisa and Dan, as they attempt to spice things up with a sultry weekend at the lake with another hip young couple - and then feel their surprise when a third pair of lovers arrives unexpectedly, turning a perfect vacation into something else entirely.
 Don't you just hate when your swingers weekend gets interrupted?

-On the darker side of the spectrum sits PRETENDERS, a film from eastern Europe that expertly blends genres in a brutally honest examination of relationships.
+On the darker side of the spectrum sits PRETENDERS (plays Thursday night - tickets still available) a film from eastern Europe that expertly blends genres in a brutally honest examination of relationships.
 A young couple, house-sitting their wealthy friends' seaside villa for the summer, help out an injured beachgoer and his girlfriend - but neglect to mention that the lavish house is not actually theirs, causing the guests to cast a more lurid eye on the wealth before them.